shakacode/webpacker_lite/README.md

 ## Getting asset path

-Webpacker provides `asset_pack_path` helper to get the path of any given asset that's been compiled by webpack.
+The `asset_pack_path` helper provides the path of any given asset that's been compiled by webpack.

 For example, if you want to create a `<link rel="prefetch">` or `<img />` for an asset used in your pack code you can reference them like this in your view,